-He is passionate about trying to protect the birds in the forest and also about the health issues in his local community.
-We started working with CHV in 2016 and in that first year we funded seven one-day mobile clinics.
-In 2018 we supported a total of 52 mobile clinics with 111,861 patients being seen for a general healthcare issue and 16,483 women choosing to have family planning (30,467 CYP).
+Gabriel is passionate about trying to protect the birds in the forest, and also about the health issues in his local community.
+We started working with CHV in 2016, and in that first year we funded seven one-day mobile clinics.
+In 2018 we supported a total of 52 mobile clinics with 112,000 patients being seen for a general healthcare issue and 16,500 women choosing to have family planning.

-As well as treating many health ailments the clinics also test for HIV/AIDS and cervical cancer.
-The American Government provided free testing kits for HIV/AIDS and in 2018, 58 positive cases were found.
-The Kenyan Government provides free anti-retroviral drugs.
+As well as treating many health ailments, the clinics also test for HIV/AIDS and cervical cancer.
+The Kenyan Government provides free anti-retroviral drugs in cases of a positive HIV result.
 Cervical cancer screening is relatively new, and while some county health departments stipulate it must be carried out, others don’t.
-In 2018 the CHV mobile clinics identified 118 patients who needed to be referred for treatment in a county hospital.
+In 2018, the CHV mobile clinics identified 118 patients with cancer who needed to be referred for treatment in a county hospital.

 *Includes primary healthcare services, deworming treatments and immunisations ** Includes HIV, malaria, HepB testing and cancer screening

 61,400 CYP equivalent**